 Paul tried to avoid the accusation of wearing a “cloke of covetousness” (1 Thessalonians 2:5).
-He declared, “we have cheated no one” (2 Corinthians 7:2 also 12:17, 18).
 In his ministry, Paul had the right to ask for compensation for his gospel work.
 For he himself taught the churches, “Do you not know that those who minister the holy things eat of the things of the temple, and those who serve at the altar partake of the offerings of the altar?”
 (1 Corinthians 9:13, 14).
-With his saving influence over people (Galatians 4:13–15), Paul could have attracted material benefits to his own advancement.
+With his saving influence over people (Galatians 4:13–15), Paul could have obtained material support.
+He declared, “we have cheated no one” (2 Corinthians 7:2 also 12:17, 18).

-But he did not do so lest he be charged with greed.
+He did not accept the support of the believers lest he be charged with greed.
 He said, “…we have not used this right, but endure all things lest we hinder the gospel of Christ … nor have I written these things that it should be done so to me; for it would be better for me to die than that anyone should make my boasting void” (1 Corinthians 9:12, 15).

 The apostle’s life should be a model for the gospel ministers today.
 A bishop, should not be “greedy for money” (1 Timothy 3:3).
 The stories of Judas Iscariot and Simon the sorcerer show the damage that can affect the church through the love of money (John 12:1–6; Acts 8:14–23).